-Asian shares mostly gain after Biden speaks with China’s Xi
+World shares mostly gain after Biden speaks with China’s Xi

-Major Asian stock indexes were mostly higher on Thursday after President Joe Biden held his first conversation with Chinese leader Xi Jinping since taking office.
+World stock indexes were mostly higher on Thursday after President Joe Biden held his first conversation with Chinese leader Xi Jinping since taking office, though there was no indication of any major change in U.S. trade policy.

 Many markets in Asia were closed for the Lunar New Year and other holidays.
-Benchmarks in Hong Kong, India rose, Singapore was flat and Sydney and Bangkok declined.
+Benchmarks in Paris, Frankfurt and Hong Kong, rose, while London was flat.
+U.S. futures edged higher.

 With much of Asia celebrating the traditional start of the Year of the Ox, there is little in the way of fresh market driving news likely for the rest of the week from the region.